basvijfwinkel/PHPresto/README.md

 # PHPresto
-A PHP client for Presto
+A PHP client for using the Presto HTTP API

+See demo folder for a sync and async version of the client